njali2001/popsom/README.md

 m.topo()
 {'val': 0.97999999999999998, 'lo': 0.93999999999999995, 'hi': 1.0}
 ```

 > Parameters:
   - conf_int - the confidence interval of the quality assessment (default 95%)
   - k - the number of samples used for the estimated topographic accuracy computation
   - verb - if true reports the two convergence components separately, otherwise it will report the linear combination of the two
   - ks - a switch, true for ks-test, false for standard var and means test

 > Return:
   - return value is the convergence index

 **Compute and display the starburst representation of clusters**
 ```python
 m.starburst()
 ```

+> Parameters:
+  - explicit - controls the shape of the connected components
+  - smoothing - controls the smoothing level of the umat (NULL,0,>0)
+  - merge_clusters - a switch that controls if the starburst clusters are merged together
+  - merge_range - a range that is used as a percentage of a certain distance in the code to determine whether components are closer to their centroids or centroids closer to each other.

 <img src="image/iris.png"/>

 **Plot that shows the marginal probability distribution of the neurons and data**